kaykaycode/awsDeviceFarmDesktopBrowser/README.md

 4. Install AWS CLI, follow this https://docs.aws.amazon.com/cli/latest/userguide/install-cliv2-windows.html

 # Why AWS CLI ?
-In-order to connect and consume AWS Devicefarm Service via REST or HTTP protocol secretly its required to use AWS STS.
+In-order to consume AWS Devicefarm Service via REST or HTTP protocol secretly its required to use AWS STS.
 For authentication AWS has 3 credentials for its clients to use :
 i.
 Access Key
 ii.
 Secret Key